Table of contents

 Show all tags – This will display all the tags for the specific issue.

 Show tags matching the pattern – This will display tags on issue pages that match the specified regular expression pattern.

 This example is a filtering regexp for a range of releases from 2.7.x to 2.8.x.
 The sidebar will display git tags for release versions 2.7.0 to 2.8.x in decending order.

-projects must be mapped to this repository to make Git Commits tabs available in the Issue pages of the associated projects.
+Restrict to projects – One or more projects can be mapped to this repository to make Git Commits tabs available in the Issue pages of the associated projects.

 Associate with all projects – Enable this option to associate this repository to all projects.
-Disable this option if you want to use existing mapped projects from the Restrict to projects field.
+Disable this option if you want to use the existing mapped projects from the Restrict to projects field.
 The default setting is enabled (checked).